-An early switch from intravenous to oral antibiotic therapy for CAP as soon as clinical improvement occurs (e.g. decrease in fever and respiratory rate, hemodynamic stability, decrease in leukocyte count) is safe and cost-effective 264-266.
+An early switch from intravenous to oral antibiotic therapy for CAP as soon as clinical improvement occurs (e.g. decrease in fever and respiratory rate, hemodynamic stability, decrease in leukocyte count) is safe and costeffective268-270.
 This also holds true for severe CAP.
 One observational study among 686 patients with CAP showed that the median time to stability was 2 days for heart rate (<100 beats/min) and systolic blood pressure (>90 mm Hg), and 3 days for respiratory rate (<24 breaths/min), oxygen saturation (>90%), and temperature (< or =37.2 degrees C).
-In this study, the median time to overall clinical stability was 3 days for the most lenient definition of stability and 7 days for the most conservative definition 267.
+In this study, the median time to overall clinical stability was 3 days for the most lenient definition of stability and 7 days for the most conservative definition.
 Not surprisingly, patients with more severe CAP take longer to reach clinical stability than patients with non-severe CAP.
-When the clinical picture has improved so much that a switch to oral therapy is justified, inpatient observation is not longer necessary 7, 268.
-Of note, pneumonia caused by S. aureus or P. aeruginosa, a non-drained lung empyema or lung abscess, and disturbed gastrointestinal resorption are relative contra-indications for oral therapy 9, 17.
+When the clinical picture has improved so much that a switch to oral therapy is justified, inpatient observation is no longer necessary.
+Of note, pneumonia caused by S. aureus or P. aeruginosa, a non-drained lung empyema or lung abscess, and disturbed gastrointestinal resorption are relative contra-indications for oral therapy.

-Conclusion 46 An early switch from intravenous to oral antibiotic therapy for CAP as soon as patients have substantially improved clinically, have adequate oral intake and Level 1 gastrointestinal absorption and are hemodynamically stable is safe and cost-effective.
+Conclusion 42 An early switch from intravenous to oral antibiotic therapy for CAP as soon as patients have substantially improved clinically, have adequate oral intake and Level 1 gastrointestinal absorption and are hemodynamically stable is safe and cost-effective.
 A1: Rhew A2: Oosterheert B: Ramirez